fflopsi/arch-customization/README.md

 ## Usage

 To apply all customizations, just run the script `customize-all.sh` located in the root directory of this repository.
-Most of the customizations can be accepted or denied with this script.
+Most of the customizations can be accepted or denied when running this script.

 To only apply certain customizations, you can also run single scripts located in the different sub-directories.